LEDA Recovery Grants

 Will the grants be first-come, first-served?

-No. Grant applications will be prioritized based on the applicants’ revenue decline.
+No. Grant applications will be prioritized in each application round based on the applicants’ revenue decline.
 Grants will be awarded based on the prioritization.

 When will the grant awards be made?

-The grant awards will be made after the application deadline of June 15, 2021.
+The grant awards will be made after the closing of each application round.

 What is a grant?